 Charity Poker Cash Games

 The mechanism behind charity poker cash games is rather simple.
 Each hand is raked at a pre-defined percentage of the pot (usually 5–10% with a hard cap).
 These monies then get pooled at the end of the event and donated to charity.
 Each table you set up can operate independently, choosing the stakes and games being spread.

 The main advantage of a charity poker cash game session is that there’s far less micromanagement necessary over the course of the evening.
 There’s no need to break up and combine tables or assign seats, and players won’t get locked out of the event in case they don’t show up on time.

-- Have 2 decks of cards at each table.
+- Have two decks of cards at each table.
 Get a volunteer to deal and the other players at the table to shuffle.
 This helps increase the number of hands played (and the charity rake!) over the course of the night.

 - Assign someone trustworthy to handle all the money at each table.